NYPL/pic-app/app/views/constituents/_faq.html.md

 ### Why do some of my results not match my query?

-PIC uses "fuzzy search" to give you results, so if you search for "Mary" you'll also get "Marc".
+PIC uses “fuzzy search” to give you results, so if you search for “Mary” you'll also get “Marc”.
 We understand, that can be a bit annoying.
-But if the search was too literal, you wouldn't find "Michèle" when you searched "Michele".
+But if the search was too literal, you wouldn't find “Michèle” when you searched “Michele”.
 We think having too many results is the better problem to have.